ITP-175-FA18/syllabus/docs/README.md

 ## Learning Sequence

 Important dates and assignments are listed below.
-Readings and videos are labelled with the :books: emoji and practice exercises are labelled with the :repeat:.
-Assignments are labelled with :atom_symbol: for projects, :speech_balloon: for chats, and :memo: for journals.

 As you can see below, the goal is to have one of each type of assignment every time new content is introduced.
 The last few weeks are currently reserved and will be used either to explore other programming languages or to adjust the pacing of the content depending on class performance.